ellisgl/GeekLab-Conf/docs/INI.md

 ### Usage
-Setup a primary INI (system.ini, main.ini, moneky.ini or what ever you want to call it).
+Set up a primary INI (system.ini, main.ini, monkey.ini or what ever you want to call it).

 ```ini
 service = CrazyWebApp